 Experience, expertise and a passion for helping children grow up healthy are all hallmarks of the Nemours BrightStart! leadership team.

 Laura Bailet, PhD

-Executive Director of Nemours BrightStart!
+Operational Vice President of Nemours BrightStart!

 She is a licensed school psychologist and has expertise on a wide range of neurocognitive problems, including dyslexia, autism, attention deficit/hyperactivity disorder (ADHD), nonverbal learning disabilities and learning disorders associated with various medical conditions.
-Dr. Bailet has conducted several clinical research studies and published numerous peer-reviewed journal articles and book chapters.
+Dr. Bailet has conducted several research studies and published numerous peer-reviewed journal articles and book chapters.

 Dr. Bailet earned her undergraduate degree at Wake Forest University in Winston-Salem, N.C., and her master’s and doctoral degrees from Northwestern University in Evanston, Ill.